 In February 2018, Starbucks and Chase launched the Starbucks Rewards™ Visa® Card.
 This credit card links directly to your Starbucks Rewards account and lets your earn stars for your purchases.

-Starbucks keeps emailing me offers to get this card.
-I’m sure if you’re a Starbucks Rewards member, you’ve also received these messages more than a few times.
+Starbucks is still constantly emailing me offers to get this card.
+I’m sure if you’re a Starbucks Rewards member, you’ve also received these messages.
 If you are a regular visitor to Starbucks, it may seem to make perfect sense to get this card.
 You drink their coffee anyway, why not earn free drinks for your everyday spending, right?

 I’m a self-admitted Starbucks-a-holic.
-Every morning shift I work, I’ll stop by for an Iced Coffee with Sugar Free Vanilla Syrup (no classic) and 2% milk.
+Every morning shift I work, I’ll stop by for an Iced Coffee with Sugar-Free Vanilla Syrup (no classic) and whole milk.
 I was quite proud when the baristas at my regular store would make my coffee for me without having to order.
-They even wished me good bye on my last visit when I was transferred to a new work location and wouldn’t be a regular at their store anymore.
+They even wished me goodbye on my last visit when I was transferred to a new work location and wouldn’t be a regular at their store anymore.
 It was an appropriate farewell, a note on my coffee and a Starbucks gift card. 🙂

 So I’m the target audience for the Starbucks Rewards Visa card then, right?
 The problem is that before I’m going to apply for any card, I’m going to do the math and see exactly what it offers.

-Earn 250 Stars Instantly – You’ll get a bonus right away with this card as you’ll earn 250 Bonus Stars the first time you use your Starbucks Rewards™ Visa Card to digitally load your registered Starbucks Card in your App.
+You’ll get a bonus right away with this card as you’ll earn 300 Bonus Stars the first time you use your Starbucks Rewards™ Visa Card to digitally load your registered Starbucks Card in your App.

-Sign Up Benefits – The current sign up bonus for this card is 2,500 stars after spending $500 on purchases in the the first three months from account opening.
+The current sign up bonus for this card is 6,500 stars after spending $500 on purchases in the first three months from account opening.

-Spending Categories – On the sign up page, you’re told that you can receive up to three stars per dollar for purchases in Starbucks stores, Here’s the actual earning rate:
+On the sign-up page, you’re told that you can receive up to three stars per dollar for purchases in Starbucks stores, Here’s the actual earning rate:

 Earn 1 Star for every $1 you digitally load to your registered Starbucks Card on your App with your Starbucks Rewards™ Visa® Card in addition to the 2 Stars per $1 you already get when you pay with your registered Starbucks card or your registered Starbucks Card on your App as a Starbucks Rewards™ Member.
 That’s a total of 3 Stars for every $1 you spend at Starbucks® stores.

 As a reminder, EVERYONE gets two stars per dollar for Starbucks purchases in the Starbucks Rewards program.
 This card gives you 1 extra star for every dollar loaded to your Starbucks account (via the app) from the Starbucks Visa.
 So you are getting one extra star per dollar.
-Remember it takes 125 stars for a free item that may cost $10 (at best).
-If my math is right, that means each star is worth $0.08 each.
-So reloading your Starbucks card with the Starbucks Visa can earn up to 8% back.
+Remember a single star is worth around 7 cents.
+So reloading your Starbucks card with the Starbucks Visa can earn up to 7% back.

-In order to get that return, you have to getting $10 worth of value EVERY TIME you redeem 125 stars for an item at Starbucks.
-If you use it for a $7 breakfast sandwich, your rewards just lost 30% in value.
+In order to get that return, you have to get maximum value from your stars EVERY SINGLE TIME.
+If you use them for a lunch sandwich and only get 3.5 cents per star value, your rewards just lost 50% in value.
 See the problem here?
-Maybe there’s other value to be had with the card.
+Maybe there’s another value to be had with the card.

 Explore our favorite food and drink items with a variety of free Barista Picks curated just for cardmembers.
 They’ll be delivered to your email and App 8 times a year for you to redeem at participating Starbucks® stores.

-Other Benefits – You’ll also get other Visa benefits when making charges with the Starbucks Rewards Visa card.
-Here are a list from the card’s website:
+You’ll also get other Visa benefits when making charges with the Starbucks Rewards Visa card.
+Here’s a list from the card’s website: